Seebass22/linux_notes/R.md

 ## probability of k ourcomes in n trials, where probability of outcome is p
 ## dbinom(n, k, p)

-## quiz with 12 questions, 5 choices, probablity of exactly 4 correct answers
+## quiz with 12 questions, 5 choices, probability of exactly 4 correct answers
 dbinom(4, 12, 0.2)
 ## probability of 4 or less correct answers
 pbinom(4, 12, 0.2)